-New research highlights a pressing need for the federal government to prioritize policies that protect long-term public health and our nation's future food security.
+Our findings highlight a pressing need for the federal government to prioritize policies that protect long-term public health and our nation's future food security.

 Due in part to the controversy surrounding the 2015-2020 Dietary Guidelines, the scientific advisory committee established for the 2020-2025 Dietary Guidelines was not charged with reviewing current literature on the relationship between dietary patterns and sustainability.
-However, a growing volume of research examining the environmental implications of US dietary patterns highlights a pressing need for the federal government to act on key research and prioritize policies that protect long-term public health and our nation's future food security.
+But given the magnitude and urgency of diet-related threats to public health, UCS and colleagues moved to fill this critical gap in research, applying the methodology used by the committee in 2015 to update the systematic review with recent research on this topic (DGAC 2015; Reinhardt et al., in production).
+Our findings reveal a growing volume of studies examining the environmental implications of US dietary patterns and highlight a pressing need for the federal government to act on key research and prioritize policies that protect long-term public health and our nation's future food security.